• Skip to primary navigation

 • Start with easier things.
 Don’t start with any category that holds a lot of sentimental things.
 You don’t want to get bogged down by memories or give up because it’s too hard before you even get started.

 • Get help when needed.
-If you are struggling with what to do with some items ask a friend, someone that doesn’t hold any sentimental feelings about the items, to help.
+If you are struggling with what to do with some items, ask a friend, someone who doesn’t hold any sentimental feelings about the items, to help.

 • Don’t assume others want your stuff.
-Giving your stuff to someone that doesn’t want it or have space for it only moves your burden to them.
+Giving your stuff to someone who doesn’t want it or has space for it only moves your burden to them.
 Try to only ask if you truly think the item fits the recipient’s taste and home.
 It can be hard for people to say no.

 • Have a throw-away box.
-There are personal items we want to keep but would rather family didn’t see later or just know they will hold no value to them.
+There are personal items we want to keep, but would rather family didn’t see them later or just know they will hold no value to them.
 Things like personal letters.
 Magnusson’s suggestion is to have a throw-away box.
 This box is labeled to be thrown away.
-The family may look at it but they will know that they don’t need to and that your wishes are for it to be tossed.
+The family may look at it, but they will know that they don’t need to and that your wishes are for it to be tossed.

-One thing talked about often in the book is about offering your things to people that can really enjoy them.
+One thing talked about often in the book is offering your things to people who can enjoy them.

-She suggests having a young couple just starting outcome over and take things they need.
-Or when her husband passed away and she and her kids had taken the tools they wanted she let the neighbors come over and take what they wanted.
+She suggests having a young couple just starting out come over and take the things they need.
+Or when her husband passed away and she and her kids had taken the tools they wanted, she let the neighbors come over and take what they wanted.

 She encourages us to think of the new home in which your object will find itself.
 Think of the new memories it will help create for someone else.

-Even though I’m young I want to start thinking about this mindset and this way of decluttering.
-And something that really stuck with me from the book.
+Even though I’m young, I want to start thinking about this mindset and this way of decluttering.
+And something that stuck with me from the book.

 You can enjoy all these things without owning them.

 We go to museums and admire the art without thinking we need to own it.
-We can do the same in our everyday life.
+We can do the same in our everyday lives.

 living room with book shelf and top of sofa